gschmutz/stream-processing-workshop/04-producing-consuming-kafka-with-nifi/README.md

 ]
 ```

-With our contract (the avro schema) ready and available in the Schema Registry, we can now configure the `PublishKafka` processor.
+With our contract (the Avro schema) ready and available in the Schema Registry, we can now configure the `PublishKafkaRecord` processor.

 #### Configure `PublishKafkaRecord` processor